ELTE-DH/lyric-corpus-documentation/README.md

 ## Labels of tokens

-- `Core`: finitie verb or infinitive
+- `Core`: finite verb or infinitive
 - `Aux`: auxiliary verb
 - `Prev`: verbal prefix separated from the verb
 - `Arg`: complement of the verb